soulspace-org/domain-driven-design-model/docs/ddd/c-pluggable-component-framework.md

 #Pluggable Component Framework (Concept)
 ## Description
+A framework that allows diverse implementations of those interfaces to be freely substituted.
 ## Documentation
 Opportunities arise in a very mature model that is deep and distilled.
 A pluggable component framework usually only comes into play after a few